 Here are the steps to choose or change the 3 percent category for your Bank of America Cash Rewards card:

 - Analyze your spending habits.
 Before choosing a category, you should first review your spending patterns.
-For example, if you eat out frequently, you might want to choose the dining category, and if you shop online a lot, you might want to choose the online shopping category.
+For example, if you eat out frequently, you might want to choose the dining category.
+If you shop online a lot, consider selecting the online shopping category.

 - Log in to your account and select your card.
 After logging in to your Bank of America account through online banking or the mobile app, select your Bank of America Cash Rewards card.

 - Manage your rewards.
 Next, select your card’s rewards tab.
 You should see a list of your 3 percent category choices.
 Choose “Get Started” to change your category.